 - UE policy provisioning for V2X communications over PC5 and Uu reference points.

 - UE policy provisioning for 5G ProSe.

-Editor’s note: The ProSeP will be specified in 3GPP TS 24.554 and the corresponding encoding will be specified in 3GPP TS 24.555.

 - N2 PC5 Policy (e.g. for V2X communications, for 5G ProSe) provisioning.

 NOTE: The PCF derives the URSP and invokes the Namf_Communication_N1N2MessageTransfer service operation to provision it to the UE.